about : FAQs

 What is an Eat for Equity?

 The model of Eat for Equity is simple: make a themed meal, raise money for an organization in that part of the world, have a good time while doing it.
-This idea of connecting people through good food has blossomed into a successful fundraising tool, a vibrant community, and a dynamic movement.
-The Eat for Equity model of community-driven, participatory benefit dinners has proven to be scalable, replicable, and wildly popular.
+This idea of connecting people through good food has blossomed into a successful fundraising tool and a vibrant community.

 Yeah, but what’s it like?